Ramaphosa urges municipalities to cut red tape for growth

 Ramaphosa said bureaucratic delays at municipal level prevented local investments from getting over the line.

-“As we finalise the Business Licensing Bill and roll out the red tape reduction framework, we call on local government to drive its own red tape reduction reforms,” he said.
+“As we finalise the Business Licencing Bill and roll out the red tape reduction framework, we call on local government to drive its own red tape reduction reforms,” he said.

 Ramaphosa appointed former Exxaro CEO and mining executive Sipho Nkosi to head a dedicated team in the Presidency to cut red tape.
 The team focuses on simplifying and reducing burdensome regulations that hinder business growth, particularly for small, medium and macro enterprises.